Global ID Monitor|

 As part of the french government national policy for enterprise creation, the Agence Pour la Création d'Entreprises (APCE)'s mandate is to ensure entrepreneurship development through the promotion of new enterprises.
 Excellent site for those interested in enterprise creation.
 Do not miss the Toolbox which unfortunately is not directly available from the main entry page.

 Babson College defines itself as the educator for entrepreneurship of all kinds and was the first to understand that thinking and acting entrepreneurially is more than just an inclination.
-They invented the methodology for entrepreneurship education nearly half a century ago.
+They invented the methodology for entrepreneurship and an easy home school education nearly half a century ago.
 Excellent and very rich site with the Arthur M. Blank Center for Entrepreneurship and the Center for Women's Entrepreneurial Leadership.
 Do not miss the Horn Library and its sections on Frontiers of Entrepreneurial Research and the STEP project for Family Enterprising.